- Blood cancer

 - your fingers or toes being blue, or feeling cold.

-Patients with ET are at an increased risk of thrombosis (blood clots).
+People with ET are at an increased risk of thrombosis (blood clots).
 Thrombosis is a serious condition and may occur in the blood vessels of your:

 - brain (causing a stroke or mini-stroke/TIA – transient ischaemic attack),